A meditator, a tradition, a national treasure, a legacy: a cup of tea goes far beyond simple enjoyment.

 We have the Chinese to thank for the idea of drinking the soothing beverage.
 Legend has it that Emperor Shen Nong discovered the energising and refreshing effects of tea in 2737BC, when some leaves fell into his cup of hot water.
 In the beginning, it was regarded as a therapeutic infusion brimming with antioxidants; although initially available to royalty and the rich, it quickly became a daily custom for those living prosperous lives.
 From the 10th Century onwards, China started to first export its tea to neighbouring countries, but it made its way to Britain much later.

-Moving south, originally a hub for coffee production before the crops were decimated by a fungal disease in the 1870's, Ceylon quickly adapted to produce tea.
-The first leaf landed on Sri Lanka's shores in 1824 and twenty-three years later, British planter James Taylor created the country's first tea plantation.
+Originally a hub for coffee production before the crops were decimated by a fungal disease in the 1870's, Ceylon quickly adapted to produce tea.
+The first leaf landed on Sri Lanka's shores in 1824 and 23 years later, British planter James Taylor created the country's first tea plantation.
 From an initial 19 acres in size, the plantation grew steadily until the industry began to soar, paving the way for the rise of the Ceylon blend.

-The essential Tea Trails Experience comes highly recommended and is led by James Taylor, the great, great grandson of the founder of the famous Taylors Tea brand.
-Learn first-hand the age-old tea making process - from discovering the 'two leaves and a bud' rule of tea picking to exploring the factory where the fresh leaves are converted into black tea ready for sampling.
+The essential Tea Trails Experience is a unique human connection to a family generation of tea production.
+It is led by James Taylor, the great, great grandson of the founder of the famous Taylors Tea brand.
+Learn first-hand the age-old tea making process – from discovering the 'two leaves and a bud' rule of tea picking to exploring the factory where the fresh leaves are converted into black tea ready for sampling.

 The Caribbean is also renowned for embracing English heritage and nowhere more so than Barbados.
 Known worldwide as the 'England in the tropics', its strong British legacy has meant that colonial traditions are still firmly interwoven into Bajan society.
-Reflecting the island's imperial background, guests of Cobblers Cove enjoy a complimentary daily afternoon tea served in the Pavilion at the Great House.
-Take in views of idyllic, azure waters whilst sipping on a selection of caffeinated and herbal teas.
-Make sure you also try the delightful delicacies that the talented culinary team have prepared to complete this authentic and memorable experience.
+Reflecting the island's imperial background, Cobblers Cove serve a complimentary daily afternoon tea for guests in the Pavilion at the Great House.
+An elegant and idyllic experience with azure waters as your backdrop, while sipping on a selection of caffeinated and herbal teas.
+To find out more about the organic ingredients used here and in the tea menu; take a guided garden tour, observing the chef harvesting produce for use as part of a live demonstration.

 North of the African continent, unearth the origins of naa-naa – the renowned Moroccan mint tea.
 During the 18th Century, a British merchant found himself in Morocco with an abundance of Chinese gunpowder green tea.
 Moroccans were enraptured by the sensational flavours emerging from the leaves, especially when mixed with mint.
 Sweetened naa-naa rapidly became Morocco's national drink and was quickly established as a sign of friendship and hospitality.